ohorban/xai-compas/README.md

 ### The Data
 For this project, I referred to a [dataset](https://github.com/propublica/compas-analysis) posted by the [official ProPublica GitHub page](https://github.com/propublica).
 ProPublica is an independent, non-profit newsroom that produces investigative journalism in the public interest.
 They were the ones who originally performed the analysis of risk assessment tools in the justice system and [reported their findings](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm).
-The dataset was [origianally obtained](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm#:~:text=Through%20a%20public%20records%20request%2C%20ProPublica%20obtained%20two%20years%20worth%20of%20COMPAS%20scores%20from%20the%20Broward%20County%20Sheriff%E2%80%99s%20Office%20in%20Florida.%20We%20received%20data%20for%20all%2018%2C610%20people%20who%20were%20scored%20in%202013%20and%202014.) by ProPublica throught a public record request.
+The dataset was [originally obtained](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm#:~:text=Through%20a%20public%20records%20request%2C%20ProPublica%20obtained%20two%20years%20worth%20of%20COMPAS%20scores%20from%20the%20Broward%20County%20Sheriff%E2%80%99s%20Office%20in%20Florida.%20We%20received%20data%20for%20all%2018%2C610%20people%20who%20were%20scored%20in%202013%20and%202014.) by ProPublica through a public record request.
-The data shows COMPAS scores and information about individuals who were scored between 2013 and 2014 in the Broward County, Florida.
+The data shows COMPAS scores and information about individuals who were scored between 2013 and 2014 in Broward County, Florida.
 These scores were used to determine whether to release or detain a defendant before their trial.

 ### The Approach
 Northpointe (now Equivant) [uses a Decision Tree](https://www.equivant.com/wp-content/uploads/compas-classification-1.jpg) for their risk assessment algorithm.
-However, since Decision Tree is an interpretable model, I used an XGBoost model (Boosted Tree) as my classification model.
+However, since the Decision Tree is an interpretable model, I used an XGBoost model (Boosted Tree) as my classification model.
 To avoid overfitting, I went through a process of hyperparameter optimization as you can see in [xgboost_explain_predict.py](xgboost_explain_predict.py).
-The hyperparameters that where are optimized as well as the choices for the hyperparameters are as follows:
+The hyperparameters that are optimized as well as the choices for the hyperparameters are as follows:
 ```
 # hyperparameters and their possible values
 param_grid = {